 Another commonly found accrued expense in the books of a company is notes payable or accrued interest.
-Notes payable are the promissory notes issued by banks, organizations or individuals.
+Notes payable are the promissory notes issued by banks, organizations, or individuals.
 These notes act as an obligation for the issuing entity to pay back the amount by the due date.
 On the other hand, accrued interest is interest on a loan from a bank or any other financial institution.

-As per the matching concept, even though the Company A pays the interest for March in April it will record interest expense of $1,000 in its financial statement for the year ending 31st March 2019.
+As per the matching concept, even though Company A pays the interest for March in April, it will record an interest expense of $1,000 in its financial statement for the year ending 31st March 2019.
 The Journal entry will be Interest Expense account debut and Interest Payable account credit.
 When Company A makes the payment on 5th April, the journal entry will get reverse, i.e., debit interest payable and credit bank or cash.

 Advantage of Accrued Expense Journal entry

 Journal entry for accrued expenses comes into play when there is no expense documentation.
 In such a case, a journal entry is made to recognize the accrued expense in the income statement.
-Also, an adjusting entry is made to record the expense as a current liability in the balance sheet.
+Also, an adjusting entry is made to record the expense as a current liability on the balance sheet.

-- One of the many advantages of recording accrued expense is to identify the true profit of the company.
+- One of the many advantages of recording accrued expenses is to identify the true profit of the company.
 If a company does not add the expense that it needs to pay somewhere in the future, the profit might inflate.
 It is important for all the stakeholders and the company to know the real profit rather than the inflated one.

-- All financial transactions whether accrued or paid, get a journal entry.
+- All financial transactions, whether accrued or paid, get a journal entry.
 This leaves zero chance of any error and omission of crucial details.
 Further, the auditors can also cross-check the books anytime.
 Regular entry ensures the credibility of the company in the eyes of the auditors and stakeholders.

 - Accrued expense entry is based on the double-entry system, which means that debit in one account and credit in the other account.
 An account manager or anyone looking at the books can see the accounts that such an expense affects.
 It simply increases the efficiency of the bookkeeping system.